nicola-battoia/automate-timelines/README.md

 # AI-Powered Video Timeline Automation

-Shorts and reels are a necessary evil of our age.
-You have an amazing 2-hour-long podcast—great.
+Shorts are a necessary evil of our age.
+You have an amazing 2-hour-long podcast, great.
 But if you want more people than your aunt to see it, you need a dopamine-kicker teaser.
 Now, going from those 2 hours to 150 seconds is a pain in the ass.

 But hey, it's 2025: the year AI magically solves our life problems.